 A study of the structure and function of the human body with emphasis on cells, tissues, skin and the coordination and control of body movements; skeletal, muscular and nervous systems are covered.
 Laboratory and lectures.
 Course is intended for Athletic Training and Nursing majors.
+Gen. Ed.
+Lens or Foundational Area: Foundational Science requirement.
 Offered fall semester.